rsobon/TestableCode/Example3/README.md

 - `JsonSerializerOptions` initialized in constructor

 ## `Example3Tests`
-- Tests no longer require a physical file.
+- Tests no longer require a physical file because we can mock `IFileSystemWrapper` methods
-- Instead mocks can be set up to return what we need.
 - We can mock `DateTime.Now`
 - Moq, FluentAssertions
+- Triangulation?